2011–12 Baylor Bears basketball team: Coaching

-Scott Drew coached for in both conference wins (12) and wins overall (30).
-It was his ninth season as head coach.
+9th season head coach Scott Drew coached the team to the fourth most conference wins (12) and tied for second in overall wins (30).

 NCAA tournament

-In the 2011-12 season, Baylor had one of its best seasons since 2008-09, going 27-7, with their highest ranking being #3.
-They also won the Continental Tires Las Vegas Classic, which made them a #3 seed in the South region of the NCAA Tournament.
+In the 2011–12 season, Baylor went 27–7, with their highest ranking being #3.
+They also won the Continental Tires Las Vegas Classic.
+As a result, they were placed as a #3 seed in the South region of the NCAA Tournament.

-In Baylor's second-round game of the tournament, Bears sophomore Brady Heslip hit nine 3-pointers on the way to a new career high of 27 points.
-He helped the Bears win against the 11th seed University of Colorado, which earned them a spot in the Sweet 16 to face Xavier University.
+In Baylor's second-round game of the tournament, sophomore Brady Heslip had nine 3-pointers, which was a career high.
+Baylor beat 11th seed University of Colorado.
+They faced Xavier University in the Sweet 16.

-In the Sweet 16 game vs Xavier University, Baylor had a 20-4 lead, with the lead shortening to 7 at the half.
-The paint game of the Baylor Bears in the second and third rounds was upped against Xavier.
-Quincy Acy's dunks and paint game helped the Baylor bears throughout the game.
+In the Sweet 16 game vs Xavier University, Baylor had a 20–4 lead, with the lead shortening to 7 at the half.
 Quincy Acy finished with 20 points and 15 rebounds.
 Point guard Pierre Jackson added 15 and Perry Jones III had 14 points.
-Burlington, Ontario's Brady Heslip scored 4 free throws in the last minute.
+Brady Heslip scored 4 free throws in the final minute.

 On Sunday, March 25, 2012, the Baylor Bears played The University of Kentucky in an Elite 8 match up for a spot in to The Final Four in New Orleans.
 Kentucky led by 20 points going into half time.
-Kentucky absorbed a 9-1 Baylor run midway through the second half and got back to playing their up-tempo game, leading them to the 82-70 victory over the Bears.
-The Bears' season ended in this Elite 8 match-up.

-"Kentucky is the most athletic team in the country; they forced us into turnovers and tough shots.
-They converted in transition and really showed their athleticism and sped the game up.
-They defended well too."
-Quote from Brady Heslip.
+In the second half Baylor began a 9–1 run, but the Bears fell to Kentucky 82–70, ending their season.

-One of Baylor's four senior's, Quincy Acy, had an outstanding year as a Small Forward throughout the season.
-He scored double-digits in multiple games, including a career high in blocks with 6 in a game.
+One of Baylor's four senior's, Quincy Acy, scored double-digits in multiple games, including a career high in blocks with 6 in a game.
 Acy was named the Big 12 "Best Athlete" by Sporting News.
-Quincy will be graduating this year (2012) and is an eligible prospect for the upcoming NBA draft.
-While Baylor will be losing a strong player, they have a number of juniors and sophomores with the talent and ability to step up into a leadership role for the 2012-13 season.
+Upon graduation, Acy is eligible prospect for the NBA draft.